 - Impetigo.
 Patients with impetigo develop clusters of red, round, scaly patches with scalloped borders.
-These patches are often covered with yellow, honey-colored "crust" and may spread rapidly over 24 to 48 hours.
+These patches are often covered with yellow, honey-colored crust and may spread rapidly over 24 to 48 hours.
 Unlike the herpes simplex virus, there is no burning or tingling sensation in the area before the patches appear.
-Impetigo typically appears on the lower face, but can quickly and easily spread to the extremities and torso.
+Impetigo typically appears on the lower face, but it can quickly and easily spread to the extremities and torso.

 - Folliculitis.
 Folliculitis causes small, white pustules to develop within individual hair follicles.
 These pustules can develop on the scalp; in flexural areas, including the underarms; and on the lower legs or thighs.
 Folliculitis is easily spread by shaving.